Revenge of the Worthless: Plot outline

-The film depicts a brutally disfigured cultural narrative of a land with the enviable cultural heritage highlighting the heroic struggle of a few unsung heroes during 2009 Swat Insurgency.
+The film depicts a brutally disfigured cultural narrative of a land with the enviable cultural heritage highlighting the heroic struggle of a few unsung heroes against Taliban terrorists during the 2009 Swat Insurgency.

 Jamal Shah plays the lead, Zarak Khan, whose wife and two daughters refuse to leave their ancestral home.
 They decide to fight the invaders, along with their household staff.
 Tragedy leads to the end of Zarak Khan, three servants, and one daughter.